UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 Follow Johnny on T[witter](https://twitter.com/jonatanfekete).

-If you're interested in learning more about how you can get started teaching or learning a new skill, join our community [here](http://www.learnwithlocals.io/#sign-up).
+If you're interested in learning more about how you can get started teaching or learning a new skill, [join our community](/).

 ###### [Home](/)